porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/03-icon/icon.md

 ```

 * If an icon is just for visual presentation and has no meaning of its own, it can be hidden from screen readers.
-A use case for that is, if an arrow icon is palced beside a descriptive button text:
+Possible use case: if an arrow icon is palced beside a descriptive button text:
 ```
 <button type="button">
   <svg class="icon" role="img" focusable="false" aria-hidden="true">